WCNK

 WCNK (98.7 FM) is a radio station broadcasting a country music format.
 Licensed to Key West, Florida, United States, the station serves the Florida Keys.
-The station is currently owned by Robert Holladay, through licensee Florida Keys Media, LLC, and features programming from AP Radio.
+The station is currently owned by licensee Keys Country Media, LLC, and features programming from AP Radio.

 History

 The station went on the air as WOZN on 1984-12-18.
 On 1996-08-23, the station changed its call sign to WBKW, and on 1996-11-18, to the current WCNK.

-In August 2013, Gamma Broadcasting, LLC reached a deal to sell its Florida Keys stations (including WCNK) to Florida Keys Media, LLC (a company controlled by Robert H. Holladay).
-The sale of WCNK and sister station WWUS, at a price of $475,000, was consummated on January 31, 2014.
+In February 2024, Florida Keys Media LLC reached a deal to sell WCNK to Keys Country Media, LLC (a company controlled by Michelle Weil).
+It was consummated on February 17,2025.